 Washington requires two witnesses.
 If you’re bringing guests to your elopement, two of them will just have to sign your marriage license.
 However, don’t worry if your elopement plans don’t include any guests – you can ask two strangers to sign your license!
 Anyone you meet at your trail head or in the park is bound to be stoked to help you out.
 And, your photographer can be a witness as well.

 I believe your photos should not just live in a box on a shelf or in a folder on a computer.
 You deserve to have your day told in a way that captures the magic and love that you felt in that moment, with the love of your life, celebrating in a way that was totally you.

 Your day should be more than just a memory, it should be an experience and one you can look back on and relive over and over again!!

 As your Olympic National Park Elopement Photographer, I want to not only document your day in it’s most authentic and beautiful form but also give you an elopement experience of a lifetime!
 I'm here to guide you throughout your planning and help you bring your vision to life.
 I offer several packages for eloping in Olympic National park and will send the full package guide once you get in touch!
-Prices for 4 hour packages.
-We offer packages ranging from 4-all day coverage with several options so you can have the best day ever.
+Packages start at $3,400.
+We offer packages starting with as little as 4 hours to all day coverage so you can have the best day ever!!

 Your day is going to be so magical and I can’t wait to hear from you and help you plan your Olympic National Park elopement.
 If after reading, you decide that the Olympics aren’t for you, that’s totally okay. :) If you want to elope in a different park; check out the guide on how to plan a national park elopement.